 Get enough insurance.
-If you make a claim, your insurer will pay up to the maximum amount insured by your policy.
+If you make a claim, your insurer won’t pay more than the maximum amount insured by your policy.
 When deciding how much insurance you need, consider the value of the item you are insuring and the full financial impact of paying for the loss or event yourself.

 Any insurance agent, broker, adjuster or damage appraiser in New Brunswick, whether or not they are a resident of the province, must have a valid licence issued under the Insurance Act of New Brunswick.
 Before you decide which agent, broker, adjuster or damage appraiser and insurance company to work with, use our Insurance Licence Search Tool to confirm that FCNB has licensed the insurance company and the individual to do business in New Brunswick.